Welcome to The Garden’s Press Room. This area is designed for the media professionals seeking information, images or

 What are The Gardens?

-The Gardens at Texas A&M University are conceived as a public teaching garden, meant to enrich people’s lives by connecting them with the living world of horticulture.
+The Gardens at Texas A&M University were conceived as a public teaching garden, meant to enrich people’s lives by connecting them with the living world of horticulture.
 The importance of plants to life on Earth is immeasurable.
 We depend on plants for the air we breathe, the food we eat, the shelter we need, and the medicine to keep us healthy.
 Through The Gardens’ numerous programs and educational materials, guests can learn about gardening, sustainability, ecosystems, conservation, and much more.
 In addition, recreation and events in our tranquil and eclectic landscapes help bring the community together.

-We are shaping The Gardens’ 27 acres into a unique blend of natural features and beautifully landscaped gardens, including a Texas Superstars® Garden, a Vegetable and Herb Garden, a Mexican Heritage Garden, and the iconic octagonal Pavilion.
+We shaped The Gardens’ 27 acres into a unique blend of natural features and beautifully landscaped gardens, including a Texas Superstars® Garden, a Vegetable and Herb Garden, a Mexican Heritage Garden, and the iconic octagonal Pavilion.
 We invite you to visit this Texas treasure as it grows.

 - The project is located on the Texas A&M west campus in College Station.

 - The full name is The Gardens at Texas A&M University, but can be referred to on second reference as The Gardens.

 - Phase I, which opened in June 2018, is a 7-acre outdoor classroom known as the Leach Teaching Gardens.

 - The master plan encompasses 27 acres of Texas A&M’s west campus, which includes areas of intensely-planned educational gardens and beautifying natural features.